 Will there be any overhead cables?

-The proposal is for all the onshore cables to be buried underground and for the offshore cables to be buried in the seabed or, where this is not possible, laid on the seabed with a protective cover.
+All the onshore cables will be buried underground and the offshore cables will be buried in the seabed or, where this is not possible, laid on the seabed with a protective cover.

 Will the interconnector be visible?

 All the cabling between the two converter stations will be underground and, once installation is complete, there will be no permanent visual impacts from the cables (for example, any necessary vegetation clearance will be temporary and will be restored).
 There will be no fencing or permanent structures on Freshwater West beach or Baginbun beach.
 Link boxes (small cabinets) could be located at strategic locations along the cable route.
 These will be small in number (circa one every 6km) and located within field boundaries to minimise any visual impact.

 The converter stations near Pembroke and Great Island substations will be visible.
 The converter station site footprint will be circa 1.85 hectares (185m x 100m).

 A converter station consists of various components.
 These include a converter hall, converter transformers, AC switchgear and busbars, harmonic filters (if required), lightning towers, ancillary plant such as cooling bank and stand-by back-up emergency generators, and a control building.
 Typically the tallest components are the lightning towers at circa 26 metres high and the converter hall, which will be approximately 17 metres high at its apex.